Using Retroactive Child Support to Pay for the Past

 Since retroactive child support looks at the incomes of each parent during the period of missing payments and not what they make now, it is feasible a parent with much lesser income could be ordered to make retroactive payments to the other.
 This might happen, for example, if the custodial parent has gained a valuable promotion or career opportunity since the initial divorce filing and the noncustodial parent has since lost their job.
-In such a situation, it may be possible to negotiate a diminished or eliminated amount of retroactive child support with the judge or the other parent and the help of a child support attorney.
+In such a situation, it may be possible to negotiate a diminished or eliminated amount of retroactive child support with the judge or the other parent and the help of an attorney.

 Protect Your Family & Finances with Our Help

 Do you think you should be paid retroactive child support from your ex-spouse?
 Worried you will be forced to pay retroactive child support despite making less than your ex-spouse today?
-In either situation, Gille Kaye Law Group, PC and our Pasadena family law attorneys can be of legal assistance.
+In either situation, Gille Kaye Law Group, PC and our Pasadena attorneys can be of legal assistance.

 Backed by decades of experience and led by a Board Certified Family Law Specialist, we have the legal tools and know-how needed to guide your child support case in such a way that protects your best interests and that of your child.
 Let us hear from you today by contacting our firm and requesting a confidential consultation.